coinbase-samples/intx-sdk-dotnet/README.md

 }
 ```

-For an example of how to use the client, see the [`Example`](src/Coinbase/IntxExample/example/Example.cs) class under the Coinbase.IntxExample.Example namespace.
+For an example of how to use the client, see the [`Example`](src/CoinbaseSdk/IntxExample/example/Example.cs) class under the CoinbaseSdk.IntxExample.Example namespace.

 **Warning**: this does place a market order for a very small amount of ADA.
 Please ensure that you have the necessary funds in your account before running this code.